-The Harbour Pathway is a 5m - 10m Statutory-right-of-way (SRW) that will provide a connection between the existing Harbour Pathway to the south and the Harbour Concourse and Flour and Rice Alley to the east.
+The Harbour Pathway is a 5m Statutory-right-of-way (SRW) that will provide a connection between the existing Harbour Pathway to the south and the Harbour Concourse.
 It is envisioned as a place to pause and take in the view, and as an extended spill out area for adjacent land uses.
 The pathway will be a natural extension of the concourse area activity and will blend in design language.